 This is a complicated question to answer.
 The answer to who is responsible for medical expenses when injured on someone else’s property all depends on the circumstances applicable to each case.
+At Inland Empire Law, the top-rated personal injury law firm in Rancho Cucamonga, we can help you better understand these complex legal areas.
 Here are three of the most likely scenarios to answer the question of who is responsible for the medical bills associated with an injury on another person’s property.

 1. Medical Payments Coverage